-The Locust Inn was built by Lewis Burgess and his wife Charlotte McClanathan Burgess as their home, not as an inn, in about 1985,
+The Locust Inn was built by Lewis Burgess and his wife Charlotte McClanathan Burgess as their home, not as an inn, in 1865.

 Mr. Burgess served as the postmaster of Hague for about 32 years up to 1893 when his brother-in-law John McClanathan, Jr. succeeded him.
 Lewis Burgess was the supervisor for the town of Hague in 1862, 1866, 1867, and 1889.
 He also held the office of justice of the peace for many years.